It’s no secret that huskies are some of the most popular dog breeds in the world. They’re beautiful, charismatic and can be a lot of fun to train!

 Clicker training is one of the best ways to teach and reinforce new behaviors with your pup.
-Mini huskies are very intelligent and respond well to this memory-based method of training.
+Both mini huskies and full size huskies are very intelligent and respond well to this memory-based method of training.

 You will need to press the clicker every time your dog performs the correct behavior on cue during training.
 So, if you say “sit” and they sit, you should press the clicker.
 This will reinforce and show them that they are doing the right thing.
 This should be combined with praise and the occasional treat for exceptionally good behavior.